Dodgers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in nine of their past 10 games and won four of those contests.
+- The Dodgers have played as the favorite in nine of their past 10 games and won five of those contests.

-- The Dodgers have one win against the spread in their last two chances.
+- The Dodgers have a record of 1-1-0 ATS over their last 10 games.

 Dodgers Betting Records & Stats

-- The Dodgers have put together a 74-45 record in games they were listed as the moneyline favorite (winning 62.2% of those games).
+- The Dodgers have a 75-45 record in games they were favored on the moneyline (winning 62.5% of those games).

-- Based on this matchup's moneyline, the Dodgers have an implied win probability of 60%.
+- The implied moneyline probablility in this matchup gives the Dodgers a 59.2% chance to win.

-- Los Angeles has combined with opponents to go over the total 85 times this season for an 85-52-8 record against the over/under.
+- Los Angeles has played in 146 games with set over/under, and have combined with opponents to go over the total 85 times (85-52-9).

 - The Dodgers have covered 57.1% of their games this season, going 12-9-0 ATS.